Why the two terms get mixed up

 If you are comparing services or trying to understand how this works in practice, these related pages answer the next questions people usually ask.

-Need a Kent business address?
+Need a professional UK business address?